apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ArchivalStorage.md

 ####Administrator notes:

 `StoragePolicySatisfier` and `Mover tool` cannot run simultaneously.
-If a Mover instance is already triggered and running, SPS will be deactivated while starting.
-In that case, administrator should make sure, Mover execution finished and then activate SPS again.
-Similarly when SPS activated already, Mover cannot be run.
-If administrator is looking to run Mover tool explicitly, then he/she should make sure to deactivate SPS first and then run Mover.
-Please look at the commands section to know how to activate or deactivate SPS dynamically.
+If a Mover instance is already triggered and running, SPS will be disabled while starting.
+In that case, administrator should make sure, Mover execution finished and then enable SPS again.
+Similarly when SPS enabled already, Mover cannot be run.
+If administrator is looking to run Mover tool explicitly, then he/she should make sure to disable SPS first and then run Mover.
+Please look at the commands section to know how to enable or disable SPS dynamically.

 Storage Policy Commands
 -----------------------